-Community & Student Engagement Accountability System
+Community & Student Engagement Accountability System - CaSE

 In addition to the accountability results based on assessment data, under the requirements of House Bill 5 (83rd Texas Legislature), each Texas school district was required to evaluate each campus and the district on nine measures beginning with the 2013-2014 school year.
 These measures and the resulting ratings comprise the Community & Student Engagement Accountability System, or Local Accountability.
 These ratings allow each campus and the district the opportunity to showcase a broader perspective of services and supports available to learners, families, and the community beyond state standardized assessments.